Opportunities, challenges, and rewards await you in Alaska!

 An Alaska Registered Nurse license is required to work as a nurse in Alaska.
 The State of Alaska is NOT a part of the interstate compact for nursing licensure.
 Applications and information required for becoming licensed in Alaska are available online.

-Ready to move to the Great Land!!!!
+Ready to move to the Great Land?!

 Learn about Alaska communities

-This web site offers community profiles and specific local government information on sites throughout Alaska.
+The Department of Commerce, Community, and Economic Development webpage offers community profiles and specific local government information on sites throughout Alaska.

 The Alaska Nurses Association is the a Constituent Member Association of the American Nurses Association and the United American Nurses.
 Membership is open to all Registered Nurses.
 AaNA is active in legislation affecting nursing, in professional practice issues, and in the economic and general welfare of nurses in the state.